Harry-GNS/python-beginners-projects/README.md

 # First Python Contributions 🐍

+🌟 **If you found this helpful, please consider giving it a star to support the project and help others discover it. ¡Gracias!** 🌟

 ✨ **Welcome to your good first issue** ✨

 This repository is designed to help beginners make their first pull request (PR) by contributing a simple Python project.
 Whether you're new to Git/GitHub or just starting with Python, this is the perfect place to begin your open-source journey.